Add stablecoin checkout without rebuilding payments

 - Track conversion by payment method.

-- Track fee savings and support tickets.
+- Track fee savings and buyer questions.

 - Expand from the segments that perform best first.